 Patients are being diagnosed with knee arthritis at an increasingly younger age.
 This seems to be largely due to sports-related knee injuries where the cartilage – properly called the meniscus – has been torn or removed.
-These cartilage structures are important for the health of the knee and we now make every attempt, if possible, to repair them rather than remove them.
-Once arthritis has developed and non-operative measures have failed, what can be done?
+We now make every attempt, if possible, to repair them rather than remove them.
+But, once arthritis has developed and non-operative measures have failed, what can be done?

 Despite interesting and promising advances in attempts to regenerate worn or damaged joint surfaces, they cannot be returned to normality.
 The future may lie with the injection of “growth factors” or stem cells along with replacement or transplants, but we are not there yet.
 For now, the focus is on overcoming symptoms and improving function for as long as possible while taking the least risk.

 Usually the damaged cartilage is on the inner side of the knee and so subsequent arthritis produces a bow-leg deformity.
 This will overload the worn part of the knee even more and the situation simply gets worse.

 Increasingly, an operation called an osteotomy is used to correct the alignment in young and active patients.
 These patients are typically in their forties and fifties who want to continue to play sport and lead a very active life.
 Using modern technology, we hope that we can buy 10-to-15 years before they will need a knee replacement.

 Partial or total knee replacement?

 With more advanced arthritis, or in older age groups, a decision needs to be made between a partial or total knee replacement.